mrforbes/Backbone-Store/README.markdown

 * Backbone.Store.ClearFromCache(model or collection, relatives)  - to remove the cached data.
 Setting relatives to true will destroy the related model or collection,
 * Backbone.Store.nuke() - to clear the entire storage cache - good for testing.

+# Dependencies
+Require.js (or modify to not use AMD module loading), Lawnchair.js, Underscore.js, Backbone.js, backbone.store.js
+All dependencies are included in the project.